"

 Ornaments in Martinez's Piano Sonata in E Major, first movement - Allegro.
 There is a mordent, appoggiaturas, and a trill.

-• The grace note in measure 3 occurs before the downbeat and the trill on the A lasts the entire measure.
+• The grace note in measure 3 shows that the B sounds before the downbeat.

 Example 5.7.3.
 Ornaments: Martinez, Piano Sonata in A Major, i – Allegro